MunskyGroup/rsnaped/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+> :warning: **This software is in a very early and experimental stage**: at this point is inteded to be used for testing and debugging purpuses!

 ## Description

 This library is intended to quantify single-molecules gene expression experiments.
-The code calculates spot position, and extract spot intensity values.
-The code also generates simulated data.

-> :warning: **This software is in a very early and experimental stage**: at this point is inteded to be used for testing and debugging purpuses!
+Specifically, the code uses [Cellpose](https://github.com/MouseLand/cellpose) to segment the cell in the image.
+Then, it uses [Trackpy](http://soft-matter.github.io/trackpy/dev/index.html) to detect spots inside the mask.
+Finally, it uses the spot position to quantify the spot intensity.
+The code also generates simulated data using [rSNAPsim](https://github.com/MunskyGroup/rSNAPsim).

 The code use the following dependencies: `cellpose` for automated cell segmentation, `trackpy` for particle tracking, and `rsnapsim` to simulate RNA fluorescence intensity.

 ## Usage

-* **Tracking for single-molecule translation (RNA + nascent protein) spots.**
+* Tracking for single-molecule translation (RNA + nascent protein) spots.
-* **Tracking for single-molecule RNA spots.**
+* Tracking for single-molecule RNA spots.
-* **RNA detection spots for FISH images.**
+* RNA detection spots for FISH images.
-* **Simulating the single-molecule translation for any gene.**
+* Simulating the single-molecule translation for any gene.
-* **Design of single-molecule gene expression experiments.**
+* Design of single-molecule gene expression experiments.

 ## Simulating translation

-The code is intended to simulated single- molecule translation.
+The code is intended to simulated single-molecule translation.
 A  video with the simulated cell and a data frame containing spot and intensity positions are generated.
 This simulation can be used to train new algorithms or for training new students.

 ## Installation